Musical comedy’s answer to the Manson family – Evening Standard

 A GUERRILLA CABARET OF GEUINELY SUBVERSIVE ORIGINALITY – THE STAGE

-The duo have released three albums, with a fourth due in Spring 2017, which you can play at events such as retirement parties or christenings.
+The duo have released four albums, which you can play at events such as retirement parties or christenings.
 Find them on iTunes and Spotify and in the Music section of this site.
 They have co-written songs with electronic music act Joe & Will Ask, drag pioneer Jonny Woo and nightclub wunderfreaks Sink the Pink.
-In 2014 they were seed commissioned by Birmingham Rep Theatre to write a full length musical.
-It isn’t about them.
+In 2017 they won the HOME Manchester T1 Commission prize which will see them create a new main stage show for the theatre premiering 2019.

 BOURGEOIS & MAURICE ARE ABSoLUTE FILTH, I LOVE THEM!!! – BETH DITTO

 As well as receiving nice reviews from the press, and some awards from awards people, they once received a letter of complaint for spilling fake blood on a lady’s capri pants.
 They, like the victim of the fake blood incident, recognise that life can be surprising and sometimes inconvenient - and this is what their work reflects.